-- 1. Interfund transfers cannot be made between the general and rural services funds [lowa Code §331.432]. - 2.
+- 1. Interfund transfers cannot be made between the general and rural services funds [Iowa Code §331.432]. - 2.
 Moneys credited to the secondary road fund to construct and maintain secondary roads cannot be transferred [lowa Code §331.432]. - 3.
-Only Iowa Code §331.430(3)]. - 4.
-Transfers to the secondary road fund from the general fund not to exceed in any year the dollar equivalent of a tax of sixteen and seven-eighths cents per thousand dollars of assessed value on all taxable property in the county multiplied by the ratio of current taxes actually collected and apportioned for the general basic levy to the total general basic levy for the current year, and an amount equivalent to the moneys derived by the general fund from military service tax credits under lowa Code chapter 426A, mobile home taxes under lowa Code §435.22, and delinquent taxes for prior years collected and apportioned to the general basic fund in the current year, multiplied by the ratio of sixteen and seven-eighths cents to three dollars and fifty cents [lowa Code §331.429(1)(a)]. - 5.
-Transfers to the secondary road fund from the rural services fund not to exceed in any year the dollar equivalent of a tax of three dollars and three-eighths cents per thousand dollars of assessed value on all taxable property not located within the corporate limits of a city in the county multiplied by the ratio of current taxes actually collected and apportioned for the rural services basic levy to the total rural services basic levy for the current year and an amount equivalent to the moneys derived by the rural services fund from military service tax credits under Iowa Code chapter 426A, mobile home taxes under Iowa Code §435.22, and delinquent taxes for prior years collected and apportioned to the rural services basic fund in the current year, multiplied by the ratio of three dollars and three-eighths cents to three dollars and ninety-five cents [Iowa Code §331.429(1)(b)].
+Except as authorized in section 331.477, transfers of moneys between the county services fund created pursuant to section 331.424A and any other fund are prohibited.
+This subsection does not apply to appropriations made or the value of in-kind care and treatment provided pursuant to section 347.7, subsection 1, paragraph "c." - 4.
+Transfers to the secondary road fund from the general fund not to exceed in any year the dollar equivalent of a tax of sixteen and seven-eighths cents per thousand dollars of assessed value on all taxable property in the county multiplied by the ratio of current taxes actually collected and apportioned for the general basic levy to the total general basic levy for the current year, and an amount equivalent to the moneys derived by the general fund from military service tax credits under Iowa Code chapter 426A, mobile home taxes under Iowa Code §435.22, and delinquent taxes for prior years collected and apportioned to the general basic fund in the current year, multiplied by the ratio of sixteen and seven-eighths cents to three dollars and fifty cents [Iowa Code §331.429(1)(a)].

+5. Transfers to the secondary road fund from the rural services fund not to exceed in any year the dollar equivalent of a tax of three dollars and three-eighths cents per thousand dollars of assessed value on all taxable property not located within the corporate limits of a city in the county multiplied by the ratio of current taxes actually collected and apportioned for the rural services basic levy to the total rural services basic levy for the current year and an amount equivalent to the moneys derived by the rural services fund from military service tax credits under Iowa Code chapter 426A, mobile home taxes under Iowa Code §435.22, and delinquent taxes for prior years collected and apportioned to the rural services basic fund in the current year, multiplied by the ratio of three dollars and three-eighths cents to three dollars and ninety-five cents [Iowa Code §331.429(1)(b)].